flopezag/fiware-tsc-dashboard/README.md

-#<a name="top"></a>FIWARE TSC Enablers Dashboard
+# <a name="top"></a>FIWARE TSC Enablers Dashboard
 [![License badge](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Scripts to generate the Enablers Dashboard to evaluate the use of the different components.

 These scripts were developed in order to facilitate the activities in the FIWARE Technical Steering Committee.
-The purpose is generate automatically a google excel file in which we show the use of the differents Generic Enablers that are available in FIWARE.
+The purpose is generate automatically a google excel file in which we show the use of the different Generic Enablers that are available in FIWARE.

 These scripts were originally develop by Manuel Escriche from Telefónica I+D and now is maintained by me.
 I just try to cover python style reorganize content to separate